dfmadrid/bigreals/doc/irrationals.md

     var op = bigReals(4.0, 16);

-To avoid losing precision when executing calculations, bigReals will calculate the result based on an infinite precision and then will round it to the higher of the operands' precisions:
+To avoid losing precision when executing calculations, bigReals will calculate the result based on an infinite precision and then will round it to the higher between the operands' precisions:

     var bigReals = require('bigreals');